ndgeniebla/phaser-mkdocs/docs/04-final-features.md

 }
 ```

-    1. The `if (ball.body.x ...)` conditionals essentially check if the ball's X coordinate has gone beyond a player's paddle, which determines which player lost the match.
+    1. The `if (ball.body.x ...)` conditionals checks if the ball's X coordinate has gone beyond a player's paddle, which determines which player lost the match.
     2. `p1victoryText` and `p2victoryText` are set to visible depending on who lost the match.
     3. The velocity of the ball is set to 0 for both the X and Y coordinates.
 This freezes the ball in place when the win condition is met.